 “El Baúl” - The B'alam

 This is the god who has no name, at least not locally.
 This is the famous Seated Jaguar, one of the most commonly carved Mayan motifs.
 Known by art collectors worldwide as “El Baúl”, that is not its name, but merely the name of the Pre-Classic Mayan site in southern Guatemala where it seems to have originated.
-Local Maya usually call it The B'alam, the jaguar, but b'alam also has a religious significance.
+Local Maya usually call it The B'alam, the jaguar, but B'alam also has a religious significance.

 The B'alam was revered by the ancient Maya from Pre-Classic times until this day in some locations.
 The Jaguar was a god of the underworld, but one that was friendly and beneficent to mankind.
 He guarded the homes and families of men, and statues or effigies were often put on four sides of crop fields to guard against destruction or theft.

-El Baúl is probably the most popular Mayan carving sought by tourists, and the most done by artisans in every material imaginable.
+El Baúl is probably the most popular Mayan carving sought by tourists and the most done by artisans in every material imaginable.
 The examples below are green semi-translucent jadeite, and more opaque “jaguar” jadeite, both from Copán.
 The large B'alam in stone is guarding the border crossing between Guatemala and Honduras at El Florido.

 The Elongated Man

 Whether the Olmec and Maya are related, or even the same people, has been debated among anthropologists for more than a century.
 We do know they coexisted for most of a thousand years.
-When the Maya migrated south and west into the highlands of Guatemala and eventually into the Copán Valley, they arrived with mature and preformed ideas about art, architecture and religion.
+When the Maya migrated south and west into the highlands of Guatemala and eventually into the Copán Valley, they arrived with mature and preformed ideas about art, architecture, and religion.
 Ideas that had a definite Olmec influence.

 One recurring theme among Olmec art was the “elongated man”, tall and thin with almond-shaped eyes.
 No one knows who this represents, or if it has mythological or religious significance, but it was common among the Olmec and early Maya.
 Several examples were excavated in the ruins of Copán.
 Below is a Mayan version, not elongated as in tall and thin, but appears to be an attempt to show the flattening of the forehead and elongation of the skull, popular in their culture from time to time.
-This figure keeps the Olmec-influenced eyes, wide nostrils and turned-down, frowning mouth
+This figure keeps the Olmec-influenced eyes, wide nostrils, and turned-down, frowning mouth.

 This figurine is a mottled green on white with thousands of tiny deep blue lines resembling straw.
 This is a rare and unique stone type for Motagua jadeite.
 Not as dense as the dark “Goddess of Sin”, this figure is almost six inches tall and weighs a little over 500 grams.

-In modern times this deity is usually believed to be the God of Maize, or Corn God, but this is not true.
+In modern times this deity is usually believed to be the God of Maize or Corn God, but this is not true.
 Yum Kaax is the god of nature, forests, and wild animal and plant life.
 This god comes in two versions, male and female, but usually depicted as a young male holding an ear of corn, or sometimes a corn plant.
-The Maya of Copán invoked the help of Yum Kaax, not to grow more corn, but to bring rain, and to protect their crops from incursions of wild animals which he controlled.
+The Maya of Copán invoked the help of Yum Kaax, not to grow more corn, but to bring rain, and to protect their crops from incursions of wild animals that he controlled.

 © 2018 Lew Marcrum